-Often neglected, From is the most important when it comes opening the email.
-It’s almost twice as important to Subject.
+Often neglected, From is the most important when it comes to opening the email.
+It’s almost twice as important to the Subject.

 Candidates relate to a person, not a company.

-Your email copy includes a personalized introduction, value proposition, clear CTA and your signature.
-Some of these points have been discussed in our earlier blog.
+Your email copy includes a personalized introduction, value proposition, clear CTA, and your signature.
+Some of these points have been discussed in our earlier recruitment email blog.